Shield Platform Encryption, Event Monitoring & Field Audit Trail

 Shield Costs

-Shield is an add-on license that is priced per-org, not per-user.
-The cost is significant — typically 30-50% of the base platform license cost.
-CTA candidates must weigh the compliance benefit against the cost and recommend Shield only when regulatory requirements demand it.
+Shield is an add-on license priced per-org, not per-user.
+The cost is significant, typically 30-50% of the base platform license cost.
+Weigh the compliance benefit against the cost and recommend Shield only when regulatory requirements demand it.
 If the scenario does not mention compliance requirements, do not recommend Shield.

 | Decision Factor | Recommend Shield | Do Not Recommend Shield |